 This register controls non-architectural functionality such as the scrubbing of all RAMs in the local Distributor.
-The register is not distributed and only acts on the local chip.
+The register is not distributed and acts only on the local chip.

-Functional group See 5.2 Distributor registers (GICD/GICDA) summary on page 130 for the
+Functional group See 5.2 Distributor registers (GICD/GICDA) summary on page 137 for the address offset, type, and reset value of this register.